TheKikGen/midiXparser/README.md

     Return true if the last byte parsed is belonging to a current midi message.
     Return false if filter doesn't match, or the parsed byte is not belonging to e midi message.

+#### bool isMidiStatus(enum midiStatusValue)
+    Return true if the last parsed message is matching the midi status.
+    Sysex messages are ignored and return always false, at it has no sense here

 #### uint8_t getMidiMsgType()
     Return the type of the last parsed midi message.
     Types are defined by the following enumeration :